BrownCAB/Team_Profile_Generator/README.md

 ## Installation

 1. To install application, clone using "git clone" command via the HTTP or SSH link on github.
-2. Use the reccomanded file structure to organize the files.
+2. Use the recommended file structure to organize the files.
 3. Run "npm install" and then install Jest and Inquirer 8.2.4
 4. Then use "node index" to run the prompts.
-5. Lastly, a generated HTML file will and create a output folder for the html if there isn't one already.
+5. Lastly, a generated HTML file will be create and an output folder for the html if there isn't one already.

 ## Usage